hapax/hapax.github.io/assets/dice.md

 uniformly chosen angle around $C$.
 It will almost certainly land on a corner, and then roll one or more times so it sits on a face.
-We are going to ignore linear motion, gravity, and friction, and focus only on the effects of angular momentum on the probability distribution.
+We are going to ignore linear motion, and focus only on the effects of angular momentum on the probability distribution.
 Finally, we assume that the result of the throw is that face it lands on.